Improved Estimation of Seafloor Dynamics for Optimising Hydrographic Resurvey Planning - 06/02/2018

 However, we know it is unlikely that the seafloor will behave purely in this manner.
 Assuming the errors are due to a model misfit, the present study considers adapting the mathematical models accordingly by introducing more complicated models with additional spatial and temporal extensions for the characterisation of seafloor dynamics using the available data.
 Therefore alternative models that give a better description of the morphodynamics for different areas of the NCS are considered and referred to as alternative hypotheses.

 These additional models attempt to represent additional variations in the morphodynamics of the seafloor such as asymmetry, crests and troughs detection and non-linear growth patterns.
-For the given cross-section (refer to figure 1), by assessing the squared norm of the residuals, the adequacy of the functional part of the models can be assessed.
+For the given cross-section (figure 1), by assessing the squared norm of the residuals, the adequacy of the functional part of the models can be assessed.
 Figure 4 quantifies the residuals for the alternative models, where there is an 80-85% reduction in the errors when using the CLSQ model and an exponential model.
 Adaptation of these alternatives can still be done if errors are detected to further reduce the modelling errors.
 For areas of interest in the NCS, these models can be tested against the null hypothesis until one arrives at the model that is most likely to give an adequate description of the seafloor dynamics.
 The selection of the best model will be used for predicting the depths in the future where the variance in the predictions are minimised.

 Outlook – Time Series Analysis

 The bathymetric surveys for specific case study areas will be represented on quadtree gridded structures, where each node has an easting, northing, depth and depth variances assigned to it.
 Having the depths represented in a multi-resolution grid structure allows for optimal use of the available bathymetric data for the NCS.
-Also the variability in the depths are accounted for by improving the sampling density of the data.
+Also, the variability in the depths are accounted for by improving the sampling density of the data.
 The next step is the cross sectional analysis using the time series of bathymetric surveys to compute the estimated trends and the parameters of interest for areas in the NCS that exhibit dynamic behaviour.
 Using the statistical testing procedure described, one will arrive at the most likely model which gives a more realistic representation of the cross-sectional dynamics of the seafloor.
 This will lead to better parameter estimates and more reliable predictions of the depths.
 Ongoing research will use the results of the improved estimated seafloor parameters to define indicators that will be useful in decision making and prioritisation of resurvey frequencies.

 This project is part of the larger multidisciplinary SMARTSEA project entitled “Safe Navigation by optimising sea bed monitoring and waterway maintenance using fundamental knowledge for seabed dynamics” which is supported by the Dutch Technology Foundation STW, which is part of the Netherlands Organisation for Scientific Research (NWO).
 The data used for this research was provided by the Netherlands Hydrographic Office, Rikswaterstraat and Deltares.